 On January 4th, Glenwood Landing began its month long C.R.E.W.
 (Curious Readers Enthusiastic Writers) festival with an exciting school-wide assembly celebrating 30 years of C.R.E.W.
 This year, the C.R.E.W. committee proudly stated that the theme was “Readers as Leaders.”
-Students will be encouraged all month to read books about fiction, poetry, non-fiction, biographies, and science fiction, just to name a few and write about them.
+Students have been encouraged all month to read books about fiction, poetry, non-fiction, biographies, and science fiction, just to name a few and write about them.
 The enjoyable ceremony was filled with songs and a presentation summarizing all of the educational activities that will take place during the month of January 2019.

-Some exciting new and traditional events that are planned for C.R.E.W. this year include:
+Some exciting new and traditional events for C.R.E.W. this year include:

 A visit by author, Kathryn Otoshi, who wrote One, Zero, Two and Beautiful Hands

 Leaders as Readers Trivia, children will be asked questions regarding famous Leaders

 Buddy Reading & Writing, inter-classes share reading and writing together

 St. Jude StoryQuest, which includes raising money for children with cancer.
 A new goal of $3,000 was announced by GWL for this important cause.

 Today a Reader, Tomorrow a Leader, will showcase students who set and accomplish high reading levels

 - Leaders in S.T.E.A.M, coordinated various S.T.E.A.M. activities with the C.R.E.W. theme